spring-projects/spring-data-rest/README.md

 To use the Spring Data Rest exporter, first package your domain classes and repositories into a JAR file.
-Include some Spring XML configuration files in the `META-INF/spring-data-rest` directory (the file name should end with "-export.xml" to be picked up by the scanner) in that JAR file that include an applicable EntityManager and DataSource and the Repository configuration (using the special JPA Repository namespace).
+Include some Spring XML configuration files in the `META-INF/spring-data-rest` directory (the file name should end with "-export.xml" to be picked up by the scanner).
+In that JAR file include an applicable EntityManager and DataSource and Repository configuration (using the special JPA Repository namespace).

 You can either deploy this JAR file into your Servlet container in a "shared" configuration, or you